100 SCHOOL DISTRICT

 It is the goal of the board to develop a healthy social, intellectual, emotional, and physical self-concept in the students enrolled in the school district.
 Each student attending school will have the opportunity to use its education program and services as a means for self-improvement and individual growth.
 In so doing, the students are expected to conduct themselves in a manner that assures each student the same educational opportunity.

-The board does not discriminate in its educational activities on the basis of race, color, national origin, religion, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity, and socioeconomic status (for programs) in its educational programs and its employment practices.
+The board does not discriminate in its educational activities on the basis of race, color, national origin, religion, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, and socioeconomic status (for programs) in its educational programs and its employment practices.
 The belief in equal educational opportunity serves as a guide for the board and employees in making decisions relating to school district facilities, employment, selection of educational materials, equipment, curriculum, and regulations affecting students.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy, please contact Rena Philp, 501 Buchanan, Wapello, IA 52653, 319-523-3641, renaphilp@wapellocsd.org
+If you have questions or a grievance related to this policy, please contact Kelci Eakins, 501 Buchanan, Wapello, IA 52653, 319-523-3641, kelci.eakins@wapellocsd.org

 Board policies, rules, and regulations affect students while they are on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if misconduct will directly affect the good order, efficient management, and welfare of the school district.